-Participant and Company matching contributions are invested in accordance with participants' elections in the following funds:

-Participants' accounts are adjusted with the proportionate share of gains or losses generated by their elected investment funds.
+Participant and Company matching contributions are invested in accordance with participants' elections.
+Participants may invest in various instruments including money market funds, mutual funds, and Brinker common stock.
+Participants' accounts are adjusted with the proportionate share of gains or losses generated by their elected investments.